irock194/WildfireMap/README.md

 ## How to run locally:

-In order to start the java application, run the WildfireApplication class.
-This should boot up the Springboot.

-Then, run the frontend which is React after booted up the backend, just run the npm start in the correct path and this should boot up the React server in localhost:3000.
+From the main directory of the folder, use these commands to start up the back end at localhost:5000.

+cd ./BackEnd
+mvn clean install
+mvn clean package
+java -jar target/wildfire-0.0.1-SNAPSHOT.jar

+From the main directory of the folder, use these commands to start up the front end at localhost:3000.

+cd ./FrontEnd
+npm install
+npm run

+Go to your main browser and go to localhost:3000 to see the application running on port 3000.

 ## System Diagram: